 And then, what about cloudy water?
 If your hot tub water is cloudy it could simply be because your filter needs some attention.
 Or it could be because your chemicals are imbalanced.
 Low sanitizer or high calcium can both cause your water to be a little cloudy.
 That’s why it’s so important to test your chemical levels regularly.
 With testing, you can pinpoint the issue and use SpaGuard® chemicals to clear your hot tub water quickly and easily.

 For all your SpaGuard® chemical needs, Mastercraft Pool & Spa has got you covered.
+Also, check out our ultimate hot tub care guide.
 Give us a call to get what you need or to schedule your regular maintenance.
 No job is too big or too small for our team.